moosicse/Documents/Software Development Document/Software Test Document.md

 | 07     | Sign up                                                  |
 | 08     | Account that signed up has already existed               |

-*Table 5-2 Private Protection Test Point*

 Tips: The module does not mention the password recovery function.
 The function module which is left blank is the same as the function module at the top line.

 ### 5.3.2 Mood Recognition

 **Function Module: Mood Recognition**

+*Table 5.3 Mood Recognition Test Point*

 | **ID** | **Description**                          |
 | ------ | ---------------------------------------- |